-As discussed above, people in their homes and cars usually have “no duty to retreat” before killing a dangerous intruder.
+As discussed above, you usually have “no duty to retreat” from your car or home before killing a dangerous intruder.

 Self-defense is an affirmative defense.
-This means that murder or manslaughter defendants have the initial burden to present evidence that the killing was done in self-defense.
+This means that you have the initial burden to present evidence that the killing was done in self-defense.

-As long as there is some evidence backing up the defendant’s claims, the prosecution then has the burden to prove that the use of deadly force was unreasonable and unnecessary.6
+As long as there is some evidence backing up your claims, the prosecution then has the burden to prove that the use of deadly force was unreasonable and unnecessary.6

 Call a Nevada criminal defense attorney…